swat-model/pySWATPlus/README.md

 }
 ```
 ## 🙏 Acknowledgments
-We acknowledge the [University of Oulu](https://www.oulu.fi/en) and the [ICRA](https://icra.cat/) research center for their support and the collaborative environment that made this project possible.
+We acknowledge the [University of Oulu](https://www.oulu.fi/en) and [ICRA](https://icra.cat/) research center for their support and the collaborative environment that made this project possible.